meilisearch/specifications/text/0118-search-api.md

 #### 3.1.8.1.
 Navigating search results by page selection

-By default, `limit` and `offset` are used for pagination.
-That pagination system, while performant, does not provide the required information to create a correct page selection.
-Upon using `limit`/`offset`, `estimatedTotalHits` is returned which provides a rough estimation of how many hits may be candidates for a given request.
-See [`limit`/`offset` usage](#31811-limitoffset-usage) for further explaination.
+By default, `limit` and `offset` are used to navigate search results.
+While being performant, it lacks exhaustiveness to create a seamless page selection navigation.
+Upon using `limit`/`offset`, `estimatedTotalHits` is returned, which provides a rough estimation of how many hits may be candidates for a given request.
+See [`limit`/`offset` usage](#31811-limitoffset-usage) for further explanation.

-The `page selection` system provides an alternative that tackles the above-mentioned issue when the user needs reliable information for its pagination.
-For example, when creating a pagination with numbers `<< < 1, 2, 3, ...14 > >>`.
-Nonetheless, it is less performant as the engine needs to compute the `totalHits` exhaustively.
+The `page selection` system provides an alternative that tackles the above-mentioned issue when reliable information is needed to navigate results with a page selector. e.g. A page selector component `<< < 1, 2, 3, ...14 > >>`.
+Nonetheless, it's considered less performant on a larger number of results as the engine needs to compute the `totalHits` exhaustively.
-With this page selection system, it is possible to jump from one page to another using the `page` parameter and decide how many hits should be present in a page with `hitsPerPage`.
-See [`page`/`hitsPerPage` usage](#31812-pagehitsperpage-usage) for further explaination.
+With this page selection system, it is possible to jump from one page to another using the `page` parameter and decide how many results should be returned per page with the `hitsPerPage` parameter.
+See [`page`/`hitsPerPage` usage](#31812-pagehitsperpage-usage) for further explanation.

 ##### 3.1.8.1.1.
 Limit/offset usage